vedant-dusane/Ignitia_HexTech/README.md

 Extract the Testing Dataset

 3. Required Directory Structure
-After extraction, the directory structure must be exactly as follows:
+After extraction, the directory must be structured as follows:

 IGNITIA_HEXTECH
 │